Cirkit Designer Logo

 }

-Note: Use a voltage divider circuit to scale down the battery voltage to a safe range for the Arduino's analog input (0-5V).
-Choose resistor values accordingly.
+Note: Use a voltage divider circuit to step down the battery voltage to a safe level for the Arduino's analog input pins.
+For example, use two resistors with a 1:1 ratio to divide the voltage by half.

 Troubleshooting and FAQs